FasterXML/jackson-databind/README.md

 Databind jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.

 With Jackson 2.10, jar will also include `module-info.class` to work as proper Java Module.

+Jackson 2.12 also includes additional Gradle 6 Module Metadata for version alignment with Gradle.

 -----